Interactive Brokers vs Citi Self Invest (2024)

 Computer Software

-Traders at Citi Self Invest use the same site that other Citi customers use.
-It is rather simple, and because other accounts with Citi are integrated in it, it can be difficult to navigate.
-The IBKR site can be difficult to get around as well.
-What really separates these two is in actual trading.
+Traders at Citi Self Invest use the same website as other Citi customers.
+It’s simple, but because it integrates various Citi accounts, it can be hard to navigate.
+The IBKR site can also be tricky to navigate, but the difference lies in the trading experience.

 Citibank Charting Review

-Both sites do provide research materials on securities, although the IBKR site has many more resources, including an actual stock screener that won’t be found on the Citi site.
+Both sites provide research materials, but IBKR has many more resources, including a stock screener that Citi doesn’t offer.

 IB

-Finally, IBKR has a desktop platform that delivers a professional-level trading experience.
-Citi Self Invest has no such software.
+Finally, IBKR offers a desktop platform that delivers a professional-level trading experience, which Citi Self Invest lacks.

 Winner: Interactive Brokers